 (*) The Corelan trainings are a little bit more expensive but consist of 3 long days (+ 10 hours) including dinner.

-(**) The Assessing and Exploiting Control Systems & IIoT is also a bit more expensive but comes with a kit that will be shipped beforehand to all students
+(**) The Assessing and Exploiting PLCs training is a bit more expensive but each student will be provided with your own PLC to take home with you

 Location and dates

 The courses begin promptly at 09h00 and end at 17h00 (CET) (Except Corelan trainings).
-Out of consideration for your instructor(s) and fellow students, please try to be seated and ready to go by 08h45.
+Out of consideration for your instructor(s) and fellow students, please try to be seated (or joined the Zoom conference) and ready to go by 08h45.

 Why attend a BruCON Training ?